-Shortening based American buttercream isn’t exactly a new thing, so I’m not reinventing the wheel here, but I am adding a few things in that actually help to give you a great tasting buttercream when you can’t actually use butter.
+So, shortening based American buttercream isn’t exactly a new thing, so I’m not reinventing the wheel here, but I am adding a few things in that actually help to give you a great tasting buttercream when you can’t actually use butter.

 So the way you make bright white, heat stable and pipeable buttercream is to use shortening instead of butter.
-Yeah I know it doesn’t sound super appetizing, but I promise it tastes better than it sounds.
+Yeah, I know it doesn’t sound super appetizing, but I promise it tastes better than it sounds.

 If you’re not quite up for going with all shortening here, you can use half shortening and half butter.
 Your icing won’t be as white this way, so it’s a give and take.

 This buttercream is also a ‘crusting buttercream’, which means that a very thin film will develop over it which will allow you to smooth your cake using the Viva paper towel method.

 Make sure you keep this buttercream covered after you’ve mixed it, so that it doesn’t develop a film over it before you get a chance to ice your cake.

-Now here’s a caveat…I’m calling this buttercream ‘heat stable’, but that’s within reason.
-There is nothing you can do to buttercream to keep it from melting if you’re putting it out in direct hot sun.
+I’m calling this buttercream ‘heat stable’, but that’s within reason.
+There is nothing you can do to buttercream to keep it from melting if you put it out in the direct hot sun.

 I love this buttercream when it’s summer-time and the temps are warmer.
 I also love it when I need a bright white icing.

-- Salt: Ok this is actually really important because shortening based icing tends to coat your mouth and ‘seems’ like it’s actually sweeter.
+Salt: Ok this is actually really important because shortening-based icing tends to coat your mouth and ‘seems’ like it’s actually sweeter.
 To combat this, we’re adding salt.

-- Clear Vanilla Extract: To keep this buttercream as white as possible, you can use clear vanilla extract in place of regular extract.
+Clear Vanilla Extract: To keep this buttercream as white as possible, you can use clear vanilla extract in place of regular extract.
 I like the taste of regular vanilla extract better, but this is your call.